leszkolukasz/leszkolukasz/README.md

 ## About me

-My name is Łukasz Leszko and I'm currently studying Machine Learning (Master's degree) :computer: and Mathematics (Bachelor's degree) :heavy_division_sign: at University of Warsaw and recently earned bachelor's degree in Computer Science :mortar_board:.
+My name is Łukasz Leszko.
+I'm a Computer Science graduate :mortar_board: currently studying Machine Learning :robot:, Mathematics :heavy_division_sign: (MIMUW), and Physics :atom_symbol: (FUW) at the University of Warsaw.

 I'm also a retired competitive programmer, gamer and keen on Linux and FOSS.